38 Secrets Your Hair Stylist Won’t Tell You

 I'll work hard to make you happy and I'll want you to like it

 After you leave my salon, I'll worry about what you think.
 (I work on people, not on cars on an assembly line.)
 And if you feel like calling to tell me how happy you are with my work, you will make me smile.
 Hair stylists frown when they see the one hair mistake that women over 40 always make.

 For stylists, tips should be 15 to 20 percent of the total cost of your bill

 As long as you control them.
 One of my clients used to bring her Great Dane in to all her appointments.
-He would curl up in the corner and sleep the entire time, so I don’t mind.
-But if your baby or your dog starts bothering me or the other people in the salon, I won’t be so easygoing.
-(These are the craziest things hairdressers have seen at work.)
+He would curl up in the corner and sleep the entire time, so I don't mind.
+But if your baby or your dog starts bothering me or the other people in the salon, I won't be so easygoing.
+It's not the worst though of the craziest things hairdressers have seen at work.